lowlighter/metrics/README.md

 ```

 <details>
-<summary>💬 Obtaining a twitter token</summary>
+<summary>💬 Obtaining a Twitter token</summary>

-To get a twitter token, you'll need to apply to the [developer program](https://apps.twitter.com).
+To get a Twitter token, you'll need to apply to the [developer program](https://apps.twitter.com).
 It's a bit tedious, but it seems that requests are approved quite quickly.

 Create an app from your [developer dashboard](https://developer.twitter.com/en/portal/dashboard) and register your bearer token in your repository secrets.